 Nice views of Charlotteburg Reservoir early on, then hike through a secluded forest to arrive at Timber Brook Lake.

-7.2 miles.
-Out-and-back.
-Moderate; the first part of this includes some easy woods road, the second half becomes more like rugged highlands terrain, and includes a decent downhill section (uphill on the way back).
-Turnaround point for this route is Timber Brook Lake.
+7.2 miles total, out-and-back, turnaround point for this route is Timber Brook Lake.
+The first part of this includes some easy woods road, the second half becomes more like rugged highlands terrain, and includes a decent downhill section (uphill on the way back).

 - Shorter option: to the viewpoint and back makes for a pleasant 2-2.5 mile round trip.